almin/almin/docs/counter/README.md

 # Counter Example

-In this guide, we’ll walk through the process of creating a simple Todo app.
+In this guide, we’ll walk through the process of creating a simple Counter app.

 ![counter](./img/counter.png)